 • Jonestown is also the name of a four-person British rock band which composes and plays its own music in the “post punk/indie” genre.

-• The CD Jonestown – released by hip-hop artist D-Sisive on November 18, 2008, the 31st anniversary of the deaths in Jonestown – picked up a good review from the exclaim.ca website, which said “the record finds Derek Christoff conceptualizing Jonestown on lyrics rife with personal pain, humour and cultural references. … That innocence and bitterness shine through on ‘In the Jungle’ and ‘One Way Ticket,’ which are superficially bumping and intrinsically disturbing. … [P]ain with wit.”
+• The CD Jonestown – released by hip-hop artist D-Sisive on November 18, 2008, the 31st anniversary of the deaths in Jonestown – picked up a good review from the exclaim.ca website [Editor’s note: This URL was found to be defunct in December 2022], which said “the record finds Derek Christoff conceptualizing Jonestown on lyrics rife with personal pain, humour and cultural references. … That innocence and bitterness shine through on ‘In the Jungle’ and ‘One Way Ticket,’ which are superficially bumping and intrinsically disturbing. … [P]ain with wit.”

 The album is available as a free download.